jouellnyc/BB-ESP32-KIOSK/images/slideshow/README.md

 1. Pregame.
 Games time will be show on the screen.
 Please Wait!<P>
 <img src="pregame.jpg" width="200"/>

-2. In Progress. (with current score, whose at bat, team records, pitch count, and inning status)<P>
+2. In Progress. (with current score, whose at bat, team records, pitch count, and inning status).<P>
 <img src="progress.jpg" width="200"/>

 BB-ESP32-KIOSK will refresh the score every two minutes.